fuma-nama/nodeploy/README.md

 #### Contribute to our Blog

-Our blog is currently in Beta, You can still your own post there, we are welcome for any contributions
+Our blog is currently in Beta, You can still create your own post there, we are welcome for any contributions